mineshkothari/fullstack/README.md

 EMAIL_PORT = 587
 ```

-Lastly, to ensure I'm able to see logs when testing the live environment, I have set all the debug information to the console.
+As we've set ```DEBUG=False```, it would still be useful to see logs when testing the stating environment, so I added the following lines of code to output the log to the console.

 ```python
 # staging.py